umarhassan-mitodl/11.439-spring-2009/content/pages/readings.md

 {{< tdclose >}}{{< tdopen >}}

-Seidman, Karl F. In [*Revitalizing Commerce for American Cities: A Practitioner's Guide to Urban Main Street Programs*](https://www.innovations.harvard.edu/revitalizing-commerce-american-cities-practitioners-guide-urban-main-street-programs).
+Seidman, Karl F. In {{% resource_link "ce866621-9961-4009-848d-0f2dd6a40407" "*Revitalizing Commerce for American Cities: A Practitioner's Guide to Urban Main Street Programs*" %}}.
 Fannie Mae Foundation, 2004, chapter 5 and 6.

-Toups, Catherine, and James H. Carr. "[Reimaging Distressed Communities: A Strategy to Reverse Decline and Attract Investors](http://www.innovations.harvard.edu/reimaging-distressed-communities-strategy-reverse-decline-and-attract-investors)."
+Toups, Catherine, and James H. Carr. "{{% resource_link "87347282-eeac-4e74-9a55-448e68bee08f" "Reimaging Distressed Communities: A Strategy to Reverse Decline and Attract Investors" %}}."
 Fannie Mae Foundation, 2000.

-Hoffman, Lily M. "[The Marketing of Diversity in the Inner City: Tourism and Regulation in Harlem](https://onlinelibrary.wiley.com/doi/pdf/10.1111/1468-2427.00448)." *International Journal of Urban and Regional Research* 27, no. 2 (2003): 286-299.
+Hoffman, Lily M. "{{% resource_link "68ebab98-f96a-4c51-9b32-f1056a2f9fdf" "The Marketing of Diversity in the Inner City: Tourism and Regulation in Harlem" %}}." *International Journal of Urban and Regional Research* 27, no. 2 (2003): 286-299.

 Rypkema, Donovan P. "Commercial Gentrification: Beyond the Rhetoric."
 Talk given at Urban Main Street Forum, Boston, MA.
 June 25, 2002.